 A stack of daily reports can sit in a manager’s truck for a couple of weeks until he gets back to the main office.
-Job site photos or safety incidents might only exist in emails.
-Or, it could reside in a text message conversation.
+Job site photos or safety incidents might only exist in emails or texts.

 Your current processes are difficult to track and follow up on.
 It’s hard to share important info with others when they need it.